JohnathonNow/WebPortfolio-Hugo/content/projects/consistency3/index.md

 +++
-date = "2021-06-27T02:24:00-04:00"
+date = "2021-06-28T08:52:00-04:00"
 draft = false
-title = "Sequential Consistency Sandbox" tags = [ "Projects" ]
+title = "Local Consistency Sandbox" tags = [ "Projects" ]
 categories = [ "For Fun" ]
 series = [ "Consistency", "Interactable" ]
 +++

-A distributed system that meets the condition "the result of any execution is the same as if the operations of all processers were executed in some sequential order, and the operations of each individual process appear in this sequence in the order specified by its program" is said to be **Sequentially consistent**.
+The weakest model of consistency for shared memory is **local consistency**, which requires only that a process observe its own operations in program order, and places no restrictions on how a process sees the operations performed by any other process.

 <!--more-->